jigs1996/v7-docs/content/guides/concepts/service_providers.md

 })
 ```

 Providers use lazy imports with the `() => import()` syntax, ensuring they're only loaded when needed.
-They execute in array order, so if Provider A must run before Provider B, place Provider A higher in the list.
-Providers can be restricted to specific runtime environments using the `environment` property—AdonisJS recognizes four environments: `web` (HTTP server), `console` (Ace commands), `repl` (interactive shell), and `test` (testing).
-Without restrictions, a provider runs in all environments.

 ### Built-in service providers

 A typical AdonisJS application includes several framework providers that handle core functionality.

-The **app_provider** registers fundamental application services and helpers.
-The **hash_provider** registers the hash service for password operations.
-The **repl_provider** adds REPL-specific bindings but only runs in the `repl` and `test` environments.
-The **http_provider** sets up the HTTP server and related services.
+- **app_provider** - Registers fundamental application services and helpers that every AdonisJS app needs.

+- **hash_provider** - Registers the hash service used for password hashing and verification.

+- **repl_provider** - Adds REPL-specific bindings.
+Notice it only runs in the `repl` and `test` environments, demonstrating environment restrictions.

+- **http_provider** - Sets up the HTTP server and related services for handling web requests.

 When you install additional packages like `@adonisjs/lucid` for database access or `@adonisjs/auth` for authentication, these packages include their own service providers that you add to this array.

 ### Execution order and environments

+AdonisJS calls lifecycle hooks in phases across all registered providers.
+First, the `register` hook runs for all providers in the order they are registered.
+Then the `boot` hook runs for all providers in the order they are registered, followed by `start`, `ready`, and finally `shutdown`.

-AdonisJS processes providers in array order, calling each provider's lifecycle hooks before moving to the next provider.
-Environment restrictions determine whether a provider runs at all—for instance, a WebSocket provider configured for the `web` environment won't execute when you run console commands.
+Environment restrictions determine whether a provider runs at all.
+For instance, a WebSocket provider configured for the `web` environment won't execute when you run console commands.

 This combination of execution order and environment filtering gives you precise control over what runs and when.

+## When to create a service provider

+Create a custom service provider when you need to register services into the IoC container, extend framework classes with macros, perform initialization at specific lifecycle points, set up resources that require cleanup during shutdown, or configure third-party packages application-wide.

+You typically don't need a service provider for simple utility functions, one-off setup that only runs in a single place, or services used within a single controller or middleware.
+In these cases, use regular modules or inject dependencies directly.

 ## Creating a custom service provider

-Now that you understand how service providers work, let's create one.
-This section walks you through building a simple service provider that registers a Cache service into the IoC container.
+Now that you understand when service providers are appropriate, let's build one that registers a `Cache` service into the IoC container.

-### Generating the provider
+::::steps
+:::step{title="Generate the provider"}

-AdonisJS includes a command to generate service provider files:
+AdonisJS includes a command to generate service provider files.

 ```bash
 node ace make:provider cache
 ```